Skip to main content

 Treat the grant as a real current benchmark, then price the actual job from the site conditions.
 That is the difference between a marketing number and a quote that survives the survey.

-Sources checked on 18 April 2026: Ofgem BUS property-owner guidance and Energy Saving Trust air-to-air heat pumps.
+Sources checked on 27 May 2026: GOV.UK Boiler Upgrade Scheme, GOV.UK approved grant categories, and Energy Saving Trust air-to-air heat pumps.
 The pricing interpretation above is an inference from those public benchmarks plus normal installation variables.